Little Monster Cookies (Part 1 Frank & His Bride)

-- Then, hold the gun about an inch and half away from the surface of the cookie and spray lightly with warm brown AmeriColor airbrush color.
+- Then, hold the gun about an inch and a half away from the cookie’s surface and spray lightly with warm brown AmeriColor airbrush color.

-- Then, hold the gun about an inch and half away from the surface of the cookie and spray lightly with leaf green AmeriColor airbrush color.
+- Then, hold the gun about an inch and a half away from the cookie’s surface and spray lightly with leaf green AmeriColor airbrush color.

 Now it is time to add some hair unless you like Frank a little on the bald side.
 With the black royal icing and a #2 piping tip, outline the hair and then flood it.
 If you are making several cookies you could make a template so they all look the same.
 Or you can do like I did and throw caution to the wind and have fun with it.